April 9, 2019

 Content marketing is effective because it gives you a chance to provide value to your audience before you ask them to buy your thing.

 Why is this important?
 Because it’s more helpful, relevant, friendly and palatable.
 It’s less unwanted, random, annoying and manipulative.
 Frankly, it’s a healthier way to do relationships in general.

 Wouldn’t you rather customers buy out of gratitude instead of guilt?
 Yes.
 Why?
-Because it’s right, but also because grateful customers are happier, more willing, they leave good reviews, are more likely to be repeat customers and are also more likely to tell their friends about you.
+Because it’s right, but also because grateful customers are happier, more willing, they leave good reviews, are more likely to be repeat customers and are more likely to tell their friends about you.

 People aren’t opposed to buying stuff.
 People are opposed to being badgered into buying stuff.

 Who uses content marketing?

 Content marketing is everywhere.
-It’s used by huge brands, small bloggers and everyone in between.
+It’s used by huge brands, small businesses and everyone in between.

 Do you watch YouTube, read blogs, follow influencers on social media or listen to podcasts?
 It’s all content marketing.
 You get helpful, entertaining or inspiring content.
-The people providing that content are getting paid.
+The people providing that content get paid.

 Who pays content marketers?

 Sometimes customers pay them directly.
-A customer buys their book, course, planner, photos, t-shirt or something else they made, joins their membership site, attends their event or hires them directly to help them with a something.
+A customer buys their book, course, planner, music, t-shirt, wooden coffee table, or something else they made.
+Or a customer joins their membership site, attends their event or hires them directly to help them with a something.

 Sometimes a company they partner with pays them.
 An advertiser pays them to mention or share a picture of their product or service.
 An advertiser pays them when followers click on an ad in their blog’s sidebar or at the beginning of their YouTube video.
 A sponsor pays to have a “commercial” read during their podcast episode.
-A seller pays them a commission when their recommendation results in a sale.
+A company pays them a commission when their recommendation results in a sale.

 Types of free content in content marketing

 There are many ways you can distribute your content.
-The key is that it’s free.
+Just make it free.
 Here are some examples:

 There are many more.